SAP/spartacus-docs/pages/dev/Extending-Checkout.md

 ---
-title: Checkout Extensibility
+title: Extending Checkout (DRAFT)
-permalink: /Checkout-Extensibility/
+permalink: /Extending-Checkout/
 ---

-## Idea
+## Overview

 One of the principle we try to follow with spartacus is to be CMS driven.
 We tried to follow the same idea while working on checkout feature.
 Every checkout page is based on CMS pages, slots and components.
 Thanks to this you can easily change content of each page, add new components, make single step checkout or create very sophisticated multi step checkout flow.
 Only minimal amount of configuration is required in storefront application.

-## Routing and configuration
+## Routing and Configuration

 In checkout you often have links from on step to another.
 That is the reason for registering each checkout page as semantic page in storefront config.
 Below is our default route configuration for checkout (you don't have to write this, it is already in library):